 There are several treatments available to treat periodontal disease.

-Scaling and root planing – Similar to a dental cleaning, a scaling and planing removes plaque and tartar from tooth surfaces.
+Scaling and root planing – Similar to a dental cleaning, scaling, and planing removes plaque and tartar from tooth surfaces.
 The difference is that a scaling goes deeper into the periodontal pockets for a more thorough clean.
-A planing smooths out the tooth roots to remove bacterial toxins and to discourage the further buildup of plaque and bacteria.
+Planing smooths out the tooth roots to remove bacterial toxins and to discourage the further buildup of plaque and bacteria.
 Tray delivery system – A tray delivery system uses a custom-fit tray, similar to a mouth guard, to deliver medications and antibiotics that treat periodontal disease.
 These medications have been cleared by the FDA and are prescribed by a dentist.
 Gum graft surgery – If the periodontal disease is too far advanced and some damage has already occurred to the gums, a gum graft may be needed.
 This procedure takes gum tissue from another area of the mouth (or uses a donor graft) to replace tissue that has receded as a result of damage from the disease.
 By doing this, the structure of the gum and bones can be restored.

 To avoid the need for any of these treatments offered through periodontics, periodontal disease is fairly easy to prevent.
 Being diligent about maintaining a good oral care routine should be sufficient to manage the accumulation of plaque.
 This includes brushing twice a day and daily flossing, as well as regular visits to your Sugar Land dentist.